By Roger Russell

 normal listening level for most music can be as high as 85 dB at a distance of

-listening level.
-This allows plenty of headroom for dynamic peaks of 95 dB or
+level.
+This allows plenty of headroom for dynamic peaks of 95 dB or more and

-more and for deep bass notes that require more power.
-However, because the
+for deep bass notes that require more power.
+However, because the speakers

-speakers sound so attractive, it is easy to turn up the volume control for
+sound so attractive, it is easy to turn up the volume control for more, even to

-more, even to the point of being louder than the original performance.
-Although
+the point of being louder than the original performance.
+Although the IDS

-the IDS systems readily deliver excellent sound at higher levels, I am
+systems readily deliver excellent sound at higher levels, I am concerned about

 The transient response of the system is excellent.
 Good transients or “fast speakers” depend on a driver with a wide bandwidth and low moving mass.
 The drivers are inherently wide bandwidth.
 The weight of the moving parts of each IDS driver is very light, measuring only 2.5 grams or 0.088 ounces, the same weight as a dime.
 Although transient improvements can be easily heard, I have verified this with short tone burst tests and further confirms that the drivers have smooth, uninterrupted wide-range response.